Caught Up (Usher song): Reception

-Chart performance
+Commercial performance

 "Caught Up" did not live up to the chart-topping performances of Confessions previous four releases.
 In the United States, the single debuted on the Billboard Hot 100 at number 76.
 It peaked at number eight for two non-consecutive weeks, 15 weeks after its release.
-"Caught Up" was the only single to not top the Hot 100 compared to the album's four previous releases.
-The single stayed on the Hot 100 for 27 weeks.
+"Caught Up" was the only single from the album that failed to reach number one, though it remained on the Hot 100 for a notable 27 weeks.
+Two decades after its release, on February 9, 2024, the song was certified both Gold and Platinum by the Recording Industry Association of America (RIAA).

 Outside the United States, responses from music markets were relatively similar.
-"Caught Up" debuted and peaked at number nine on the United Kingdom, remaining on the chart for also nine weeks.
-It reached number 10 in the Netherlands and under top ten on the rest of European countries; much lesser in Finland where it only stayed for one week compared to other charts, remaining for several weeks.
-In Australia and New Zealand, the single reached numbers 15 and 12, respectively.
+"Caught Up" debuted and peaked at number nine on the UK Singles Chart, remaining on the chart for also nine weeks, and reached Silver status in the United Kingdom on May 15, 2020.
+The song also reached number 10 in the Netherlands and under top ten on the rest of European countries; much lesser in Finland where it only stayed for one week compared to other charts, remaining for several weeks.
+In Australia and New Zealand, where it was later certified Platinum, the single reached numbers 15 and 12, respectively.
+On September 9, 2024, "Caught Up" also earned Usher a Gold certification from Music Canada.

 Music video

+Joy Bryant co-stars as Usher's love interest in "Caught Up".

+An excerpt from Rhythm City Volume One: Caught Up (2004) serves as the music video for "Caught Up."
+Usher reteamed with Mr. X, who was behind the laser light treatment of Usher's 2004 video "Yeah!," to produce and direct the 20-minute mini-musical film starring himself as a successful club owner and DJ who gets entangled in a romantic love triangle, interwoven with performances of songs from his Confessions album and featuring celebrity cameos from Joy Bryant, Ryan Seacrest, Naomi Campbell, Clifton Powell and Sean Combs, blending drama and music into a narrative format.
+Produced by Ush Entertainment, the project was shot during a 5-day shoot in Los Angeles, beginning December 2, 2004, at a cost of $2.2 million.
-The music video for "Caught Up" was directed by Mr. X, who was behind the laser light treatment of Usher's 2004 video "Yeah!".
-The video shows Usher and friends riding a car while heading to his live performance.
-On the way, they fist fight after Usher saves a woman from an antagonist.
-Usher realizes he is supposed to perform, and finally goes to the venue.
-The video ends with Usher performing the song in front of a large crowd.
-The music video debuted on MTV's Total Request Live on January 10, 2005, at number 10.
-The video remained on the countdown for thirty-four days.

-The music video on YouTube has received over 40 million views as of May 2024.
+The "Caught Up" segment of the film shows Usher and friends riding a car while heading to his live performance.
+On the way, they fist fight after Usher saves a woman (Bryant) from an antagonist, played by Clifton Powell.
+Realizing he needs to perform, Usher rushes to the venue, where the segment concludes with him performing the song before a large crowd.
+The visuals premiered as part of the debut broadcast of Rhythm City Volume One: Caught Up during Fox's annual New Year's Eve programming New Year's Eve Live from Times Square with Ryan Seacrest on December 31, 2004.
+"Caught Up" later debuted on MTV's Total Request Live on January 10, 2005, at number 10, remaining on the countdown for thirty-four days.
+As of May 2024, the video has received over 40 million views on YouTube.